strongbeamsprout/lmcpp/README.md

 # lmcpp
-a rewrite simplified version of "lm/summary.lm" function in R
+A rewrite simplified version of "lm/summary.lm" function in R

 ## Getting Started